yakconsulting/spidersoftdev.github.io/content/posts/2021-09-24-html5-datepicker-nojquery.md

   - html5

 ---
-I do write a lot of frontend, despite fact that I'm born to be backend guy.
-Long story short - we do have a lot of inline editing features especially elements like dates are pretty painful.
-HTML5 Introduced [input type=date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) which is good enough to cover most of the cases, and we no longer need ugly and slow `.datepicker()` component from jQuery od 3rd party suppliers.
+I do write a lot of front-end code, despite being born to be a back-end guy.
+Long story short - we do have many inline editing features, especially elements like dates, which are pretty painful.
+HTML5 Introduced [input type=date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), which is good enough to cover most of the cases, and we no longer need ugly and slow `.datepicker()` component from jQuery od 3rd party suppliers.

-So if you do have _edit_ you can just use `<input type="date" value="yyyy-mm-dd">` field, and nice calendar will pop up.
+So if you do have _edit_ you can use `<input type="date" value="yyyy-mm-dd">` field, and a nice calendar will pop up.
 But we are looking for _inline_ solution.

 <!--more-->